v3he/v3he.github.io/_posts/2022-08-16-hackthebox-retired.md

 ```
 {: .nolineno }

 Great!
-We have `LFI` so we can read files from the system, let's launch `feroxbuster` to see what other paths the web has.
+We have `Local File Disclosure` vulnerability so we can read files from the system, let's launch `feroxbuster` to see what other paths the web has.

 > file extensions to be searched (`-x`)
 {: .prompt-info }